pnedev/comparePlus/readme.txt

-To install manually, copy ComparePlugin.dll into the plugins directory C:\Program Files\Notepad++\Plugins
+To install manually, copy ComparePlugin.dll and ComparePlugin subfolder into the plugins directory C:\Program Files\Notepad++\Plugins.

 Change Log:
 -----------